darwins-challenge/fly-me-to-the-moon/manuscript/Grammars.md

    * aaccbb
 2. For the Nadezhda grammar, is there a limit on the number of forward symbols in a sequence that is derived?
+3. Create a grammar that is capable of expressing calculations.